Dr. Anthony Fauci Warns Against Relying On Antibody Tests As A Gauge For Reopening The Economy

-In an interview with Good Morning America on Monday, Dr. Anthony Fauci, the country’s leading expert on infectious diseases and a member of the White House’s coronavirus task force, warned that it’s too early to rely on antibody testing as a gauge for whether or not the country can reopen.
+In an interview with ABC’s Good Morning America on Monday, Dr. Anthony Fauci, the country’s leading expert on infectious diseases and a member of the White House’s coronavirus task force, warned that it’s too early to rely on antibody testing as a gauge for whether the country can reopen.

-Antibody testing detects whether or not the antibodies that fight coronavirus are present in someone’s body.
+Antibody testing detects whether the antibodies that fight coronavirus are present in someone’s body.
 If a person has the antibodies, they may be immune to coronavirus.
 According to a report in USA Today, antibody testing may be the key to relaxing social distancing measures and allowing people to go back to work because people with the antibodies could return to normal life, including resuming their jobs, without putting themselves at risk.
 However, for this plan to work, antibody testing needs to be accurate and readily available.
 Right now, it’s not.

 Fauci said in Monday’s interview that more research was needed to understand the way immunity to coronavirus works.
 He went on to say that there’s currently no way to be sure that someone with the coronavirus antibodies is actually protected from getting the virus in the future.